 Other than as noted above, sec.
-1 of CCS HB 302 (the mental health budget bill) sets out the appropriations, funding sources, and other items for the fiscal year 2011 mental health operating budget, and is unremarkable.
-Section 2 of the bill sets out appropriations for operating expenditures related to new salary legislation affecting public employees' salaries for fiscal year 2011.
-If the new legislation does not take effect, the associated appropriations will lapse.
-Section 3 of the bill sets out the funding by agency for the appropriations made in secs.
-1 and 2 of the bill.
-Section 4 of the bill sets out the statewide funding for the appropriations made in secs.
-1 and 2 of the bill.
-Section 5 of the bill sets out appropriations for mental health capital projects and grants.
-Section 6 of the bill sets out the funding by agency for the appropriations made in sec.
-5 of the bill.
-Section 7 of the bill sets out the statewide funding for the appropriations made in sec.
-5 of the bill.
-Section 8 of the bill sets out the purpose of the bill, which is to make appropriations for the state's integrated comprehensive mental health program.
-Section 9 of the bill provides for appropriation of Alaska Mental Health Trust Authority authorized receipts or administration receipts that are above the amounts appropriated in the bill, and for a reduction in an appropriation affected by a shortfall in receipts.
+1 of CCS HB 109 (the mental health budget bill) sets out the appropriations, funding sources, and other items for the fiscal year 2012 mental health operating budget, and is unremarkable.
+Section 2 of the bill sets out the funding by agency for the appropriations made in sec.
+1 of the bill.
+Section 3 of the bill sets out the statewide funding for the appropriations made in sec.
+1 of the bill.
+Section 4 of the bill sets out appropriations for mental health capital projects and grants.
+Section 5 of the bill sets out the funding by agency for the appropriations made in sec.
+4 of the bill.
+Section 6 of the bill sets out the statewide funding for the appropriations made in sec.
+4 of the bill.
+Section 7 of the bill sets out the purpose of the bill, which is to make appropriations for the state's integrated comprehensive mental health program.
+Section 8 of the bill would provide for appropriation of mental health trust authority authorized receipts or administration receipts that are above the amounts appropriated in the bill, and for a reduction in an appropriation affected by a shortfall in receipts.